 History of the Cuckoo Clock

-How the Cuckoo Clock came to the Black Forest in Germany is a bit fuzzy.
+How the Clocks came to the Black Forest in Germany is a bit fuzzy.
 Some say that a Bohemian (today’s Czech Republic) trader sold a crude version to some clock makers from Furtwangen (east of Freiburg im Breisgau).
 They copied it, improved it, and made it their own.
 Others say it was Friedrich Dilger who learned clock making and carving in France who came up with the idea.
 The favorite version of the story claims that the Cuckoo Clock was invented by Franz Anton Ketterer, a clock maker from Schönwald, who had the idea of including a bird that made a cuckoo sound.

 How Can You Identify a Real Black Forest Cuckoo Clock